DRodriq/ML-Models/README.md

 * Linear Classifier trained with backpropogation as taught in Andrew Ng's Deep Learning course
 * L-Layer Feed Forward Neural Network as taught in Andrew Ng's Deep Learning course

-Models can be run standalone with default parameters or through an application
+Models can be run standalone with default parameters or through the application.
+Run gui.py

 ## Testing ##